dbbs-lab/bsb-core/docs/getting-started/guide_components.rst

     bsb compile --verbosity 3

-Remember that if you plan to create a bunch of components, it is best practice to keep your component code in a subfolder with the same name as your model.
+It is best practice to keep your component code in a subfolder with the same name as your model.
 For example, if you are modelling the cerebellum, create a folder called ``cerebellum``.
 Inside place an ``__init__.py`` file, so that Python can import code from it.
+Then you best subdivide your code based on component type, e.g. keep placement strategies in a file called ``placement.py``.
+That way, your placement components are available in your model as ``cerebellum.placement.MyComponent``.
+It will also make it easy to distribute your code as a package!

 .. rubric:: Next steps:

 .. grid:: 1 1 1 2
     :gutter: 1

-    .. grid-item-card:: :octicon:`fold-up;1em;sd-text-warning` Make your own python project
+    .. grid-item-card:: :octicon:`fold-up;1em;sd-text-warning` Start contributing!
-        :link: projects
+        :link: development-section
         :link-type: ref

-        Learn how to configure your python project for BSB.
+        Help out the project by contributing code.

     .. grid-item-card:: :octicon:`tools;1em;sd-text-warning` Command-Line Interface
        :link: cli-guide